XingxinHE/CPP_Notes/0_simple_cpp/README.md

 Box operator+(const Box&, const Box&);
 ```

-:question: What is the difference above?
+❓ What is the difference above?

 - The former is defined as a **member** function.